kauefraga/ruke/README.md

 ###### Available commands

 - `ruke init` - Create a `Ruke.toml` file with a task within
-- `ruke list` - List the name of existing tasks
+- `ruke list` - List existing tasks
+- `ruke new` - Create a new task
-- `ruke add` - Add a new task
+- `ruke add` - Add a command to an existing task
 - `ruke remove` - Remove an existing task
 - `ruke [target]` - Run a specific task